shionhonda/hippocampus-garden/content/blog/stylegans/index.md

 <div style="text-align: center;"><small>Image taken from [10].</small></div>

 ## Semantic Editing
-One we get a latent code, we can semantically edit the original image by moving to a certain direction in the latent space.
-There are mainly two types of inputs:
+Once the latent code is obtained, we can semantically edit the original image by moving it to a certain direction in the latent space.
+There are mainly two types of input:
-- Two images (source and reference), possibly with additional instruction including mask or attribute index.
+- Two images (source and reference), possibly with additional instructions including masks or attribute indices.
-- An image and an attirbute index.
+- An image and an attribute index.

-To put it simply, the former is more like a copy-pasting and the latter attempts control the output proactively.
-Plus, the latter assumes that the edits are made multiple times in an interactive fashion.
+To put it simply, the former is more like a copy-pasting, while the latter attempts to control the output proactively.
+Plus, the latter assumes that the edits are made multiple times interactively.

 In this area, it is usually assumed that StyleGAN inversion algorithms are given.

 ### Image2StyleGAN++
-**Image2StyleGAN++** extended Image2StyleGAN to take spatial masks as input to enable **local editing** [7].
-For example, it can do image crossover:
+**Image2StyleGAN++** extends Image2StyleGAN to take spatial masks as input to allow **local editing** [7].
+For example, it can perform image crossover:

 ![](2021-11-09-20-40-35.png)

 <div style="text-align: center;"><small>Image taken from [7].</small></div>

 ### Editing in Style
-Thanks to the well-disentangled latent space, **k-means clustering** of the hidden layer activations of the StyleGAN generator provides an interesting insight: the clusters are semantically meaningful even they were decomposed in an unsupervised way [11].
+Thanks to the well-disentangled latent space, the **k-means clustering** of the hidden layer activations of the StyleGAN generator provides an interesting insight: the clusters are semantically meaningful even they were decomposed in an unsupervised way [11].

 ![](2021-11-10-00-13-32.png)